Introduction

 To help users, the IPTC collects information from software vendors on their support for IPTC Photo Metadata.
 Find out more at https://www.iptc.org/photometadata.

-Be aware that IPTC Core and IPTC Extension fields can be saved as XMP “sidecar files” for camera Raw files and those file formats which do not support embedded metadata.
+Be aware that IPTC Core and IPTC Extension fields can be saved as XMP "sidecar files" for camera Raw files as some of these file formats do not support embedded metadata.

 Photo Metadata - Under the Hood